This article offers a high-level overview of how Answer Bot works. It includes the following topics:

 The best way to improve Answer Bot’s performance is to consider the following:

-- Analyze your Answer Bot Activity - Use Explore to see which articles are you best and worst-performing.
+- Track your Answer Bot Activity - Use Explore to see which articles are your best and worst-performing.

 - The Structure of Existing Articles - Look at your help center articles and make sure that the content is concise and well organized.
 Each title should be phrased as a short sentence or a question.